Financial-Times/origami/README.md

 - A dependency on [o-visual-effects](http://github.com/financial-times/o-visual-effects) v1 has been introduced.
 This will break any builds that use o-visual-effects <v1. __Resolution__: Update to v1 of o-visual-effects.
 - The mixin oOverlayCompactCloseIcon (deprecated in v1.3.0) has been removed. __Resolution__ Use the `@oOverlayCloseIcon` mixin.
 - All extends (deprecated in v1.2.0) have been removed. __Resolution__: Use the mixins instead.
+- The o-colors and o-visual-effects dependencies have been bumped to the latest major.
+These will create bower conflicts which should be resolved by updating to the newest release of o-colors and o-visual-effects.
 ---

 ## Contact